 When you or a TA create a peer review graded discussion, you can assign peer reviews manually or you can have Canvas assign them automatically .

 When a peer review has been assigned, students can view a notification in their Dashboard To Do sidebar or Activity Stream .
 Students will also receive an email notification.

 To complete a peer review, students must review the discussion and leave a comment on the submission details page .

 Students cannot view previously submitted comments by any other reviewers, including comments by TAs or other instructors.

 You can also assign a rubric to the graded discussion.
-If the discussion includes a rubric , students must also complete the rubric to complete the peer review.
+If the discussion includes a rubric , students must only complete the rubric to complete the peer review.
+However, you can choose to ask your students to also leave a comment in the comment sidebar.
 The rubric score is used for an assessment opinion only; you must review the graded discussion and assign the final grade.

 View Peer Review Grades

 Students do not receive a grade for completing a peer review.
 If you want to assign extra points for peer reviews, you can create a No Submission assignment in the Gradebook and assign points manually.
 The Peer Review page for the discussion will show the names of students who have completed the peer review.